Fish as food: In religion

 Ichthys has become a symbol of Christianity since ancient times.
 In the New Testament Luke 24 – Jesus's eating of a fish [] and Jesus telling his disciples where to catch fish, before cooking it for them to eat.
 Seasonal religious prohibitions against eating meat do not usually include fish.
 For example, non-fish meat was forbidden during Lent and on all Fridays of the year in pre-Vatican II Roman Catholicism, but fish was permitted (as were eggs).
 (See Fasting in Catholicism.)
 In Eastern Orthodoxy, fish is permitted on some fast days when other meat is forbidden, but stricter fast days also prohibit fish with spines, while permitting invertebrate seafood such as shrimp and oysters, considering them "fish without blood".

 Some Buddhists and Hindus (Brahmins of West Bengal, Odisha and Saraswat Brahmins of the Konkan) abjure meat that is not fish.
-Muslim (halal) practice also treats fish differently from other animal foods, as it can be eaten.
+Muslim (halal) practice also treats fish differently from other animal foods, as it can be eaten without requiring the ritualistic slaughter that is prescribed for other halal animals.